undeser/Monster-Menagerie/README.md

   - based on Rarity status

 ### Fight
-Take in an input of an array of `Card`.
+Take in an input of an array of Beast.

 ### Menagerie
-To buy, sell and trade `Card` with other players.
+To buy, sell and trade Beast with other players.
 To make the game more gasless and make the game seamless...

 ### Staking